-Ways to keep those evil little germs from getting at you in the sky?
-You've gotta be kidding.
-Just ask anyone who has flown from New York to London or similar eons-long air journey while squeezed into a five-across row of sardine-can sized seating units.
-They'll know that Murphy's Law too often kicks in for the haplessly trapped, formerly healthy flyer.
+How can you keep those evil little bugs from getting at you in the sky?
+Just ask anyone who has flown from New York to London or similar hours-long air journey while squeezed into a five-across row of sardine-can sized seats.
+They'll know that Murphy's Law of inevitable germs too often kicks in for the haplessly trapped, formerly healthy flyer.